AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/configure-btree-cleanup-cs.md

 1. Use the instructions given in [Configuration overrides](../cs-install-guide/download-install-additional-config-override.md) to create the configuration file.

-1. In the configuration file, provide the following (property) details to configure the base output location:
+1. In the configuration file, provide the following (property) details:

     |PID|Property Key|Property Value|
     |---|---|---|